walterxie/MEP-tutorial/README.md

 -   **Java 1.8** - either [Oracle Java](http://www.oracle.com/java/technologies/javase-downloads.html)
     or [OpenJDK](https://openjdk.java.net/install/).
-    If you are using a higher version of Java than 1.8, it may affect BEAUti and some GUIs.
+    If you are using a more recent version of Java than 1.8, it may affect BEAUti and some GUIs.
-    In this case, we recommend you to download the BEAST with JRE.
+    In this case, we recommend you to download BEAST with JRE.

 -   **BEAST** - this package contains the BEAST program, BEAUti, DensiTree, TreeAnnotator and other utility programs.
 This tutorial